 For example, the EXIF info for the photo below shows that it was taken 2019-06-11 at 18:57:32, at a lat/long of 45.36713°, -75.81698°, which is shown to the right, or below, in Google Maps.

 So, for a simple, easy and accurate means of recording your start and/or finish times, set-up your phone as described above.
-When submitting photos along with your start/finish times, include photos as email attachments, and do not edit the photos before sending, as any edits will wipe the EXIF information.
+When submitting photos along with your start/finish times, include photos as email attachments; do NOT edit the photos before sending, as most edits will wipe the EXIF information.

-Different photo viewing Apps display information in different ways, but Irfanview is a powerful, free, graphics viewing application that allows users to view a photo’s EXIF info, and easily displays photo’s time to the second, and allows display of the photo’s GPS coordinates in Google Maps and other applications.
+Different photo viewing Apps display information in different ways, but Irfanview is a powerful, free, graphics viewing application for Windows that allows users to view a photo’s EXIF info, and easily displays the photo’s time to the second, and allows display of the photo’s GPS coordinates in Google Maps and other applications.
 EXIF Viewer is an iPhone App that provides similar functionality.

-Another option that some racers like to use for recording and timing their races is the free App Race Qs.
+Another option that some racers like to use for recording and timing their races is the free Race Qs App.
 With proper GPS coordinates of the start and finish lines, this can yield a remarkably accurate record of a boat’s start and finish times.
-Be aware that like all GPS Apps, use of Race Qs can drain your battery faster than normal.
+Be aware that all GPS Apps can drain your battery faster than normal.

 Page maintained by H. Morrin.